How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Scale

-• 50-55 games per season (per team)
+• 30-35 games streamed per season (of 50-55 total)

 The Team Manager Role: Making Hockey Affordable

-Sarah isn't just the streamer—she's the team manager handling $7,000 per player season dues, additional tournament costs, coaches' expenses, and fundraising.
+Summer isn't just the streamer—she's the team manager handling $7,000 per player season dues, additional tournament costs, coaches' expenses, and fundraising.
 The streaming operation gives the team a valuable asset to offer sponsors: visibility on live broadcasts and archived YouTube videos.

 The Engineering Mindset: Troubleshooting and Optimization

-Sarah's background as an electrical engineer shapes her approach:
+Summer's background as an electrical engineer shapes her approach:

 "I feel like being an engineer kind of helps me because I like to know how things work and understand how things work.
 So I know if it's operator error on my part, why something's not working, or if it's something outside of me that's not working so that I can fix it."